A large crowd of people recently attended a casting call in Mancos for a TV pilot that will be shot in Montezuma County.

 Production on the pilot for Badwater begins October 19 and will continue around Montezuma County for about two weeks.
 After that, Greaves and Alcalá will “shop it around” to networks such as NBC and streaming services like Netflix.
-If they bite and order an entire season, the pilot and likely five more episodes, then everything will be shot in Montezuma County.
+If they bite and order an entire season, the pilot, and likely five more episodes, everything will be shot in Montezuma County.

-Both Greaves and Alcalá concede that it will be a challenge to pull off a TV production in the middle of a pandemic.
+Both Greaves and Alcalá concede that it will be challenging to pull off a TV production in the middle of a pandemic.
 According to Greaves, they will follow strict guidelines from SAG-AFTRA (Screen Actors Guild – American Federation of Television and Radio Artists) to keep cast and crew members safe while on location.

 “For example, the crew is going to be tested three times a week,” said Greaves.
 “Everybody is going to be tested on the first day of shooting.
 It’s probably the safest business that will be happening in the community.”

 “We’ve contacted the hospital in Cortez,” adds Alcalá.
-“They have a testing facility and they’ve been gracious with us.
+“They have a testing facility, and they’ve been gracious with us.
 They’re going to help and do everything they can to get us tests overnight.”

 Plenty of people are interested in being part of the cast and crew for Badwater.
 A casting call on August 18 in Mancos drew more than 250 people.
-Second auditions, or “callbacks” are scheduled for early October, just before principal filming for the pilot episode begins.
+Second auditions or “callbacks” are scheduled for early October, just before principal filming for the pilot episode begins.

 Explore Recent Stories